AlcoholRehabHelp Logo

 • Includes delirium tremens, hallucinations, seizures, fever, extreme agitation, and confusion

-Not everyone experiences every one of these symptoms, but most heavy drinkers experience a combination of many of them.
+Not everyone experiences all these symptoms.
+However, most heavy drinkers experience a combination of many of them.
+Seek professional medical attention when detoxing from alcohol after heavy long-term use.

 Sponsored